MetOffice/moci/Utilities/XiosBuildScripts/README.txt

 Alternatively the scripts can be run individually from the command line as described in the "Running the scripts" section above.
-To test all functionality, the following scripts should be run.
-When running
+To test all functionality, the following scripts should be run:
 * oasisBuild.py
 * oasisTest.py
 * xiosBuild.py